SAP-samples/teched2023-AD268/exercises/ex4/README.md

    CALL _SYS_DI.GRANT_CONTAINER_SCHEMA_PRIVILEGES('<HaaS user schema>', #PRIVILEGES, _SYS_DI.T_NO_PARAMETERS, ?, ?, ?);
    DROP TABLE #PRIVILEGES;
    ```
-   Replace the placeholders < UserID > with Group number, < HaaS Tinyworld schema > with the schema of the tinyworld schema in the Hana Service Database and < HaaS user schema > with the schema of the user schema in the Hana Service Database which is available in the [Getting Started](../ex0/README.md) section.
+   Replace the placeholders ` < UserID > ` with Group number, ` < HaaS Tinyworld schema > ` with the schema of the tinyworld schema in the Hana Service Database and ` < HaaS user schema > ` with the schema of the user schema in the Hana Service Database which is available in the [Getting Started](../ex0/README.md) section.

 3. Next right Click on the HanaCloud Database and Select Open SQL Console.
 <br>![](/exercises/ex2/images/SQL_HC.png)

 4. Assign the privileges in the Hana Cloud Database by running the below SQL script in the second console.
    ```
-   -- SELECT CONTAINER_GROUP_NAME FROM _SYS_DI.M_ALL_CONTAINERS WHERE CONTAINER_NAME = '<Hana Cloud Tinyworld schema>';

-   -- SELECT CONTAINER_GROUP_NAME FROM _SYS_DI.M_ALL_CONTAINERS WHERE CONTAINER_NAME = '<Hana Cloud user schema>';

    CREATE LOCAL TEMPORARY COLUMN TABLE #PRIVILEGES LIKE _SYS_DI.TT_API_PRIVILEGES; INSERT INTO #PRIVILEGES (PRINCIPAL_NAME, PRIVILEGE_NAME, OBJECT_NAME) SELECT 'DBADMINTEST', PRIVILEGE_NAME, OBJECT_NAME FROM _SYS_DI.T_DEFAULT_CONTAINER_GROUP_ADMIN_PRIVILEGES;
    CALL _SYS_DI.GRANT_CONTAINER_GROUP_API_PRIVILEGES('BROKER_CG', #PRIVILEGES, _SYS_DI.T_NO_PARAMETERS, ?, ?, ?);